Netotiliztli: Description

 Celebrations held for the coronation of emperor Moctezuma II of Mexico in the Durán Codex.

-Before the Nahuas were colonized by the Spaniards, they were free to dance in their ceremonies and summon their gods and ancestors through dances.
+Before and after the Nahuas and Spaniards met between 1500-1800s, the Nahua are free to dance in their ceremonies and summon their gods and ancestors through dances.
 This included Netotiliztli, which had symbolic, spiritual choreography.

 Netotiliztli, which loosely translates to "expressed by dance," was a communicative dance of worship and rejoice practiced by the Mexica.
 It was performed by dancers, who could be any member of society, as all members of Nahua society were educated in song and dance.
 Netotiliztli was also not associated with a particular location, and could be practiced in public in temples, or in private settings.
 The dances could occur at any time, although celebrations often aligned with the agricultural season, as festivals and ceremonies marked the beginning of the agriculture season to ensure a plentiful harvest.

 There were certain dances for men and women, though some dances incorporated both genders to symbolize balance, which was a common theme in Aztec religion.
 Women could have sacred roles as "sahumadora" or "smoke women," who were tasked with burning incense throughout the ceremony.
 They were centric to the spiritual energy of the dance and enabling contact with the gods.